Eddy pumping

 Eddy pumping is a component of mesoscale eddy-induced vertical motion in the ocean.
 It is a physical mechanism through which vertical motion is created from variations in an eddy's rotational strength.
-Cyclonic (Anticyclonic) eddies lead primarily to upwelling (downwelling).
+Cyclonic eddies lead primarily to upwelling, while anticyclonic eddies lead primarily to downwelling.
 It is a key mechanism driving biological and biogeochemical processes in the ocean such as algal blooms and the carbon cycle.